posted August 16, 2023

 Seasoning steak for grilling is extremely easy.
 If you’re a steak purist, all you need is some kosher salt and fresh cracked black pepper.
 Prepare equal parts of both and sprinkle evenly over the entire steak prior to grilling.

-If you want something with some added flavor and oomph, I highly recommend seasoning steak with my Signature Beef Seasoning.
-This seasoning is available for purchase from my store, Patio Provisions, and it’s delivered straight to your front porch.
+If you want something with some added flavor and oomph, I highly recommend seasoning steak with my Hey Grill Hey Beef Rub.
+This seasoning is available for purchase from my store, and it’s delivered straight to your front porch.

-This seasoning has a salt and pepper base with additional seasonings to really enhance the flavor of the steak without overpowering the beefy flavor.
-I created this seasoning to perfectly compliment beef, so it’s usually what I reach for when grilling steak.
-Whether you go with simple salt and pepper of my Beef Seasoning, you’re setting yourself up for one tasty steak.
+Beef Rub has a salt and pepper base with additional seasonings to really enhance the flavor of the steak without overpowering the beefy flavor.
+I created this seasoning to perfectly complement beef, so it’s usually what I reach for when grilling a steak.
+Whether you go with simple salt and pepper of my Beef Rub, you’re setting yourself up for one tasty steak.

 Today we’re grilling nice and slow using the reverse sear method.
 Simply follow these steps, and your steaks will turn out flavorful and extremely juicy.